Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Problem setup and identification strategy

 Observe that both $b^*(v)$ is decreasing and $t^*(v)$ is increasing in valuation $v$.
 Thus the optimal bid and the submission time of the bid are confounded by the valuation.
 The higher the valuation is, the more is the bidder ready to pay to get the contract: both in terms of submitting a lower bid and in terms of costly delay of the submission.

-Observe also that the correlation between the timing and the bid holds for each valuation, and thus will be true not only for the winners but also for the runner-ups.
-We uncover this correlation for runner-ups using a placebo dataset in Section \ref{sec-second-stage} and use it to correct our biased estimates for the winners.
+Observe also that the correlation between the timing and the bid holds for each valuation, and thus will be true not only for the winners but also for the runners-up.
+We uncover this correlation for runners-up using a placebo dataset in Section \ref{sec-second-stage} and use it to correct our biased estimates for the winners.